-Since the end of the previous financial year, no Director of the Company has received or become entitled to receive a benefit by reason of a contract made by the Company or a related corporation with the Director, or with a firm of which the Director is a member, or with a company in which the Director has a substantial financial interest, except that Mr Cheng Buck Poh @ Chng Bok Poh, Mr Cheng Yao Tong and Ms Cheng Li Hui have employment relations with the subsidiary companies, and Ms Cheng Li Chen has contractual relations as a consultant with subsidiary companies.
+Since the end of the previous financial year, no Director of the Company has received or become entitled to receive a benefit by reason of a contract made by the Company or a related corporation with the Director, or with a firm of which the Director is a member, or with a Company in which the Director has a substantial financial interest, except that Cheng Buck Poh @ Chng Bok Poh and Cheng Yao Tong have, while Cheng Li Hui had, employment relations with subsidiary companies, and Cheng Li Chen has contractual relations as a consultant with subsidiary companies.
 They have received remuneration in those capacities.
-In addition, Ms Cheng Li Chen and Ms Cheng Li Hui have entered into lease agreements with a subsidiary company to rent two residential properties to house the subsidiary company's employees.
+In addition, Cheng Li Chen and Cheng Li Hui entered into lease agreements with a subsidiary company to rent two residential properties to house the subsidiary company's employees.

-Save as disclosed in the Directors' Statement and financial statements, there were no other material contracts entered into by the Company or any of its subsidiary companies, involving the interests of the CEO, any Director or the controlling shareholder subsisting at the end of the financial year ended 30 June 2017.
+Save as disclosed in the Directors' Report and financial statements, there were no other material contracts entered into by the Company or any of its subsidiary companies, involving the interests of the CEO, any Director or the controlling shareholder subsisting at the end of the financial year ended 30 June 2018.